connorjs/css-typed/README.md

 # css-typed

-Basic TypeScript declaration generator for CSS files.
+TypeScript declaration generator for CSS files.

 **Table of contents**